 Watch and Learn Dutch Dances

-Whether you want to watch Dutch dances or klomp along yourself, you’ll have ample opportunities during Tulip Time!
+Whether you want to watch Dutch dances or klomp along yourself, there will be ample opportunities during Tulip Time!

-Conveniently, many of these free performances and dance lessons take place downtown along 8th Street and at various parks, though some are at the Ottawa County Fairgrounds.
+Conveniently, many of these free performances and dance lessons take place downtown along 8th Street and at various parks.

 Browse Art & Quilt Shows